+Name of each exchange on which each class is to be registered

+Title of each class to be so registered

+Common stock, par value \$0.01 per share []

+Securities to be registered pursuant to Section 12(g) of the Act: None.

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a nonaccelerated filer, a smaller reporting company or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \Box Non-accelerated filer \boxtimes Accelerated filer \Box

+Smaller reporting company \Box

+(IRS employer identification number)

+(Zip Code)

-Title of each class to be so registered Name of each exchange on which each class is to be registered Common stock, par value \$0.01 per share] 1 Securities to be registered pursuant to Section 12(g) of the Act: None.
-Indicate by check mark whether the registrant is a accelerated filer, a smaller reporting company or an emaccelerated filer," "accelerated filer," "smaller reporting Rule 12b-2 of the Exchange Act. erging growth comp any.
-See the definit ions of "large Large accelerated filer \square Accele erated filer  Non-accelerated filer ⊠ Smaller reporting g company 🗆 Emerging growth h company \square If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box
+Emerging growth company \Box

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

+Confidential Treatment Requested by Kyndryl Holding, LLC Pursuant to 17 C.F.R.
+Section 200.83